November 18, 2024

 November 2, 2024

-Years ago I made Parkin for a Bonfire Night party and was disappointed with the texture and the flavour.
-There was something slightly too gritty and serious about it - that's the best way I can describe it!
-Not sweet or gingery enough.
+Years ago I made Parkin using oatmeal for a Bonfire Night party and was disappointed with the result.
+There was something slightly too gritty and serious about it - that's the best way I can describe it - not sweet or sticky enough.
+I can't remember which recipe I used but do remember thinking that I probably wouldn't bother making any again!

 The Parkin that my mum used to make every year for Bonfire Night wasn't really Parkin at all, it was just a plain but utterly delicious tray of ginger cake made to the Be-Ro book recipe.
 You can read about that here.